Ginzburg-Landau equations on Riemann surfaces of higher genus: The Ginzburg--Landau Equations

-The existence of solutions of \eqref{GLE} for $\kappa=1/\sqrt 2$ (the (anti)self-dual case) was shown in \cite{Bradlow, Bradlow2, BradlDask, Bradlow3, GarPrada} (see also \cite{MRi}, the results of \cite{Bradlow, Bradlow2, BradlDask, Bradlow3} apply actually to the Yang-Mills-Higgs equations).
-For a textbook exposition of related results and references see \cite{JT, MSu}.
-The above theorem is the first result for general Riemann surfaces and the general $\kappa$.
+\DETAILS{The above theorem is the first result for general Riemann surfaces and the general $\kappa$.
 It generalizes the existence results for the tori (see \cite{S} for a review and references in the torus case).\footnote{As were in the process of posting the present paper, we became aware of the interesting paper \cite{Nagy}, which contains the existence proof by the variational technique.
-There, the author treats a more general class of complex surfaces, but as per usual with variational methods, less precise information is obtained regarding the solutions.}
+There, the author, referring to our results, treats a more general class of complex surfaces, but as per usual with variational methods, less precise information is obtained regarding the solutions.}

+Usually the variational technique can treat a more general class of elliptic problems (say, line bundles in our case), while constructive techniques require more restrictive assumptions and are harder to implement.
+So the question is why bother?

+One bothers if one wants to understand the actual structure of solutions or their uniqueness, the facts of ultimate importance in problems coming from sciences.
+For instance, in our problem, the variational methods say nothing about the 2nd critical magnetic field where the transition between the normal and superconducting states takes place or whether the minimizers converge to the normal states as $r\ra 1$.

+Our results reveal that the structure of the solution depends crucially on whether the corresponding line bundles have holomorphic sections and, if the do, on the dimension of the space they span.
+This subtle property cannot be detected by the variational technique.

+On the other hand, the constructive techniques do not tell whether the constructed solutions are global minimizers or not.
+(The local minimization property is within an easy reach of these methods.)}

-We discuss the result above and its proof.
+We discuss Theorem \ref{thm:GLE-RS-exist} and its proof.
 We begin with a key fact that \eqref{GLE} is a gauge theory.
 In particular, it has the gauge symmetry, which can be formulated as following proposition which can be checked directly.

 \begin{proposition} If $g: E \rightarrow E'$ is a $U(1)$-equivariant isomorphism of smooth line bundles over a Riemann surface $X$ and $(\psi, a)$ solve \eqref{GLE} on $E$, then is a section and connection pair on $E'$ and it solves \eqref{GLE} on $E'$.\footnote{If general, if $g: E \rightarrow E'$ is an isomorphism of smooth line bundles over a Riemann surface $X$, then for any section and connection pair, $(\psi, a)$ on $E$, $(g\psi , a+ i g^{-1}dg)$ is a section and connection pair on $E'$.} \end{proposition}